Boeing (BA) Last Update 10/24/24

 Unionized workforce

-Unions represent over 40% of Boeing's total workforce.
-The company experienced a workforce stoppage in 2008 due to the IAM (International Association of Machinists and Aerospace Workers) strike.
+Unions represent over 20% of Boeing's total workforce.
+The company experienced a workforce stoppage in September 2024, due to the union strike.
+There were estimates of $3 billion impact to Boeing for a 30-day strike.
 Similar stoppages in the future have the potential to significantly impact the business through production delays and the development of Boeing's products and services.

 Boeing's defense business is highly dependent on U.S. military spending